RvnSytR/next-starter/README.md

 # Next.js Starter Template

-Personalized Next.js 15 starter template, designed to include the core tools and configurations I frequently use in most projects.
-It aims to streamline the setup process, saving time and effort by providing a solid foundation-so i can focus on building features rather than configuring the basics.
+Personalized Next.js 15 starter template, designed to include core tools and configurations I frequently use in most projects.
+It aims to streamline the setup process, saving time and effort by providing a solid foundation-so I can focus on building features rather than configuring the basics.

 ## Features

-- Ready-to-use styling and authentication.
+- Ready-to-use components, styling and authentication.
 - Database and S3 integration.

 ## Tech Stack